 Martha Dandridge Custis Washington was born on June 2nd, 1731, and is best known as America’s First Lady after she married George Washington.
 During her life, she was referred to as “Lady Washington.”

 Martha Washington followed her husband to his winter encampments for each of eight years during the Revolutionary War.
 Women who followed their husbands from camp to camp during the Revolutionary War were known as “Camp Followers”.
-These women were believed to both keep up the spirits of the Continental soldiers, as well as to assist in battle and tend to the wounded soldiers.
-Martha, however, did not approve of George agreeing to become America’s first president.
+These women were believed to keep up the spirits of the Continental soldiers, as well as to assist in battle and tend to the wounded soldiers.
+Following the war, however, Martha was unhappy that her husband had agreed to become America’s first president.
 She refused to attend his inauguration in 1789 because she wanted to live a private life at Mt.
 Vernon.

 Martha Washington died at the age of 70 on May 22, 1802.
 She left behind four grandchildren from her first marriage.
 By the time of her death, most of the Washington’s slaves at Mount Vernon were set free and many more were set free after her death in 1802.
 Martha Washington was the only women to ever grace the front of U.S. paper currency.
 Her face appeared on the 1886 and 1891 Silver Certificates.